ds300/bedit/README.md

 ## Limitations

 - 🩹 No support for patch generation/application.
-- 👭 Works only with data supported by [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) (So yes ✅ to `Map`, `Set`, plain objects, and arrays.
+- 👭 It currently only with data supported by [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) (So yes ✅ to `Map`, `Set`, plain objects, and arrays.
 And no ❌ to custom classes, objects with symbol keys or getters/setters, etc)
 - It currently returns a new object even if an edit is ineffectual, e.g.

   ```ts